Friction Stir Welding (FSW) is a solid-state joining process that’s especially popular in the aerospace, transportation, and electronics industries.

 Friction stir welding is especially beneficial for industries where efficient high-strength welding is key.
 Here are some of the examples:

-• Aerospace Industry: FSW is used to create stiffened skins and panels for high-speed engineering solutions.
+- Aerospace Industry: FSW is used to create stiffened skins and panels for high-speed engineering solutions.

-• Automotive Industry: FSW’s high-strength welding of lightweight aluminum and aluminum alloys is vital for producing safer, lighter, and more affordable vehicles.
+- Automotive Industry: FSW’s high-strength welding of lightweight aluminum and aluminum alloys is vital for producing safer, lighter, and more affordable vehicles.

-• Nuclear Storage: FSW contributed to the development of long-term storage units for nuclear waste management.
+- Nuclear Storage: FSW contributed to the development of long-term storage units for nuclear waste management.

-• Electrical Vehicle (EV): EVs benefit from FSW’s ability to create a watertight seal to protect battery enclosures and electrical components from moisture and environmental contaminants.
+- Electrical Vehicle (EV): EVs benefit from FSW’s ability to create a watertight seal to protect battery enclosures and electrical components from moisture and environmental contaminants.

-6. What are the Mechanical Properties and Microstructure of Friction Stir Welded Materials?
+6. What are the Mechanical Properties and Microstructure of Friction-Stir-Welded Materials?

-When friction stir welding is used to bond materials, it will have a nugget zone, a thermo-mechanically affected zone (TMAZ), and a heat-affected zone (HAZ).
+When friction stir welding is used to bond materials, it produces a nugget zone, a thermo-mechanically affected zone (TMAZ), and a heat-affected zone (HAZ).
 While the nugget zone is the welded area where the two metals joined, the TMAZ does not experience dynamic recrystallization.
 However, the extent of the microstructural composition of these zones will depend on the material and processing.

 7. When Was FSW Invented?